 At 25 years old,

 In 2017 she performed in both the Just For Laughs Festival in Montreal and JFL42 in Toronto, winning the Homegrown Comics Competition and appearing in the New Faces Characters Showcase, as well as co-headlining her own show.
-Her 2019 solo sketch performance in the Toronto Sketch Comedy Festival earned her a four N review, with reviewers saying “[t]his is razor sharp, disturbing, relevant and cathartic satire from one of the most exciting young comics I've seen in years”, and resulted in her addition to the Best of the Fest showcase.
+Her 2019 solo sketch performance in the Toronto Sketch Comedy Festival earned her a four N review, with NOW Magazine saying “[t]his is razor sharp, disturbing, relevant and cathartic satire from one of the most exciting young comics I've seen in years”, and resulted in her addition to the Best of the Fest showcase.
 In 2019 CBC named D.J. one of fifteen Canadian Comedians to Watch.